jasonbrodeur/SHAD-mapping/index.md

 ---
 layout: home
 title: Home
-description: SHAD 2022 Mapping Sustainability
+description: SHAD 2023 Crowdsourcing and Digital Mapping
 nav_order: 1
 ---

-# Welcome to your SHAD 2022 Mapping Sustainability workshop
+# Welcome to your SHAD 2023 Crowdsourcing and Digital Mapping workshop

 Hello!
 During today's workshop, you'll work with your fellow SHADs to gather, synthesize, and spatially analyze data that will help answer the question: ***How do we encourage the use of McMaster’s outdoor spaces?*** Throughout today, we'll explore this questions and its connection to the concept of sustainability.